-Understanding and articulating the ways in which prospective sponsors benefit from working with your organization is crucial.
+Understanding and articulating how prospective sponsors benefit from working with your organization is crucial.
 Everyone likes to help out a great cause; however, companies are looking for a win-win relationship.
-Be able to articulate exactly what your event will do for the companies that you seek sponsorship from before you speak with them.
+Be able to articulate exactly what your event will do for the companies you seek sponsorship from before you speak with them.
 When speaking with potential sponsors, stay open to possible benefits you may have missed and look for opportunities to create more value.

 Promote Your Walkathon Fundraiser Widely.
-Marketing and promotion will serve an important purpose in raising awareness, drawing participants and donors, and cultivating action.
-Most organizations utilize a variety of media for getting the word out including branding the event and creating print and promotional materials to help spread the word (i.e. walk-a-thon flyers, signage, brochures, stickers).
-You’ll also want to develop a Social Media and Public Relations Campaign to create a “buzz” within your local community.
+Marketing and promotion will be essential in raising awareness, drawing participants and donors, and cultivating action.
+Most organizations utilize a variety of media to get the word out, including branding the event and creating print and promotional materials to help spread the word (i.e., walk-a-thon flyers, signage, brochures, stickers).
+You’ll also want to develop a Social Media and Public Relations campaign to create a buzz within your community.

 Step 5: Manage Donations and Pledges Online

 Managing donations and pledges is one of the most important considerations when planning a walkathon.
 After all, isn’t raising money your primary task?
-Organizers will need a secure and easy way to track and manage the numerous donations collected from your walk-a-thon participants.
+Organizers need a secure and easy way to track and manage the numerous donations collected from your walk-a-thon participants.

-DoJiggy P2P Crowdfunding software is a complete registration and donation management system designed specifically for walk-a-thons and peer-to-peer events where individual and team participants solicit and track donations and pledges for a charitable cause.
+DoJiggy P2P Crowdfunding software is a registration and donation management system designed specifically for walk-a-thons and peer-to-peer events where individual and team participants solicit and track donations and pledges for a charitable cause.
 Streamline your donation collection and reporting with us.
-Many organizations report raising two to three times more money by taking their walk-a-thon online and extending the reach of the fundraiser.
+Many organizations report raising two to three times more money by taking their walk-a-thon online and extending the fundraiser’s reach.